 succession until a file by that name is found.

-This variable supports multiple compose files separate by a path separator (on
+This variable supports multiple compose files separated by a path separator (on

 Linux and macOS the path separator is

 COMPOSE_FILE=docker-compose.yml:docker-compose.prod.yml.
 The path separator